molecules/ThingsIdoLikeAboutPerl6/README.md

 But I obviously don't know it well enough, because so far there are only a few things that I don't like:

-1. `say` from Perl 5 is called `put` in Perl 6 and `say` is enough different to cause problems if you don't realize that.
+1. `say` from Perl 5 is called `put` in Perl 6 and `say` in Perl 6 is similar enough to cause problems if you don't realize that difference (i.e. `say` prints the `.gist`, which is sometimes abbreviated compared to what `put` prints).
 2. Unused named parameters in method calls are silently ignored.
 Even https://github.com/nxadm/StrictNamedArguments does not fix except for on methods that you explictly declare `strict`.
 3. It doesn't yet have an implementation that is as fast as Perl 5 for processing huge files (but it is getting faster).

+# Things About Perl 6 that I don't feel I can live without:

 But there are at least 10 reasons I can't leave Perl 6: